Skip to content

 • Completely unseen questions and mark schemes.

-Top tip #7: Over-learn the structure of my model answers when I publish them in April
+Top tip #7: Over-learn the structure of our model answers when we publish them during the live revision shows

-In April 2023, I will be publishing model answers for all of the questions contained in the mock exam papers.
+In May 2026, we will be publishing model answers for many of the questions contained in the mock exam papers.
+This will occur during our live revision shows.
 I have a simple message for you: LEARN THEM!
 I want to be clear, I am not just asking you to read the model answers but to learn them, if necessary, by heart.

 When I write model answers for students, I am aiming to provide them with world-class responses to specific questions.
-If you remember from the points above that my mock exam papers are written with the exact data trends of your exam board in mind, learning the model answers is a very good use of your time and could have a significant impact on the quality of your own exam performance in the summer.
+If you remember from the points above that my mock exam papers are written with the exact data trends of your exam board in mind, learning the model answers is a very good use of your time and could have a significant impact on the quality of your own exam performance.

 2023-02-22-12-28-56Example from my model answers AQA A-level PE Paper 1 2022.